dvanisur/dvanisur/README.md

 I am Md Anisur Rahman from Bangladesh.
 A Data Science Aspirant | Quality Professional, Mobile Manufacturing Industry - Xiaomi | Ex_Nokia | Ex_Vivo.

 I have a  total 4-year Experience in Data Entry and manufacturing plants.
 I am working as an Engineer at Xiaomi.
 Responsibility is MQE & OBA.
 I was work as  In Process Quality Control(IPQC) Incharge at Vibrant Software bd limited(Union group) & PQC Shift incharge at Vivo Bangladesh Factory.
 I am skilled in smart and Bar phone manufacturing processes also the R&D and Repair(ORC & TRC) process & SMT process, root cause Analysis & improvement, Manpower Management, Project Management, and Product management.
 I love to acquire knowledge.
-I want to transition to the Data Science field & become an expert in the Data Science industry.
+I want to transition to the Data Science field & become an expert in the Data Science industry

 Skills: Python /  Web Scraping / Assembly language / HTML / etc.